xsagti/IBM-Applied-Data-Science-Capstone/content_slides.md

 	* These tables were parsed, cleaned, and converted into pandas dataframes for integration with the API data.

-You need to present your data collection process use key phrases and flowcharts

 ### Flowchart

 1. Start